dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 You Only Live Once.
 No, it's not that.
 YOLO is You Only Look Once.
 So, cool.
 Wonder how would have they come with such cool acroynm.(*I mean reuse it*).
 Over the period of 3 years, 3 different versions of same algorithm with variations were proposed.
 Let's have a look at them one by one.

-- **YOLOv1**
+## YOLOv1

 [YOLOv1](https://arxiv.org/pdf/1506.02640.pdf) was the first algorithm to unite detection and localization in single network.
 Everything achieved in end-to-end fashion.
 Input to model, model does something and comes with predicted output (both class probability and location of object).
 Ross Girshick (*he's back!*) et al proposes a single convolutional network simultaneously predicts multiple bounding boxes and class probabilities for those boxes.
 YOLOv1 trains on full images and directly optimizes detection performance.
 Let's analyse the steps used in the algorithm:

 <span class="saddlebrown">
 - Input image passed to CNN network is divided into S x S grid (S = 7).
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.
 - Each grid cell predicts B bounding boxes and confidence scores for those boxes.
-If no object exists in that cell, the confidence scores should be zero.-
+If no object exists in that cell, the confidence scores should be zero.
 - Each bounding box consists of 5 predictions: x, y, w, h and confidence.
 The (x, y) coordinates represent the center of the box relative to the bounds of the grid cell.
 The width and height are predicted relative to the whole image.
 The confidence prediction represents the IOU between the predicted box and any ground truth box.
 - Each grid cell also predicts C conditional class probabilities, Pr($$Class_{i}$$ | Object).
 These probabilities are conditioned on the grid cell containing an object.
 </span>